Archaeology Field School

-Develop your practical skills at the University of Reading Archaeology Field School.
+Develop your practical skills with archaeological fieldwork.
 You'll get hands-on experience as you encounter the past and explore exciting excavations.

-As well as technical expertise, the Field School will help you to develop transferable skills including observation and understanding, problem solving, team work and communication skills.
-You can tailor your experience at the Field School to suit your developing interests.
+As well as technical expertise, fieldwork will help you to develop transferable skills including observation and understanding, problem solving, team work and communication skills.
+You can tailor your experience during the excavation to suit your developing interests.

 “This experience at the 'sharp end' of archaeology confirmed my love for this subject, and I felt I was part of a fascinating investigation into the past of our ancestors.
 Furthermore, I gained skills in [artefact] cleaning and recording, and improved my communication skills by creating friendships and assisting with numerous visits from the public.”

 You'll come away with a variety of skills and experiences while contributing to our growing list of finds and discoveries.

 - knowledge of archaeological field techniques and site recording methods